General Mental Health Trivia

 Answer: Deinstitutionalization

-Question: What was a major criticism of deinstitutionalization in the U.S.?
+Question: What major issue came from deinstitutionalization in the U.S.?

 Answer: Poor living conditions and inadequate medical care in community homes